paritytech/lightbeam-stammtisch/proposals/new-codegen/low-ir.md

 /// A Low IR compilation "context".
 This is the interface the programmer uses to communicate with
 /// LIRC.
 Unlike Microwasm, we simply use method calls instead of having an actual "Operator"
-/// enum, as this allows us to easily give names to values. trait Context<Action> {
+/// enum, as this allows us to easily give names to values.
+// TODO: This has no way to define including literal bytes, which is necessary for many operations. trait Context<Action> {
     /// Create a new immediate value.
     fn imm(&mut self, val: Immediate) -> Value;